Hepatotoxicity: Treatment

 In most cases, liver function will return to normal if the offending drug is stopped early.
 Additionally, the patient may require supportive treatment.
 In acetaminophen toxicity, however, the initial insult can be fatal.
 Fulminant hepatic failure from drug-induced hepatotoxicity may require liver transplantation.
 In the past, glucocorticoids in allergic features and ursodeoxycholic acid in cholestatic cases had been used, but there is no good evidence to support their effectiveness.

 Prognosis

-An elevation in serum bilirubin level of more than 2 times ULN with associated transaminase rise is an ominous sign.
-This indicates severe hepatotoxicity and is likely to lead to mortality in 10% to 15% of patients, especially if the offending drug is not stopped (Hy's Law).
+An elevation in serum bilirubin level of more than 2 times ULN with associated transaminase rise indicates severe hepatotoxicity and is likely to lead to mortality in 10% to 15% of patients, especially if the offending drug is not stopped (Hy's Law).
 This is because it requires significant damage to the liver to impair bilirubin excretion, hence minor impairment (in the absence of biliary obstruction or Gilbert syndrome) would not lead to jaundice.
 Other poor predictors of outcome are old age, female sex, high AST.